-- if the performance level is less than 50th percentile, the payout will be 0%. - if the performance level is at threshold (Amadeus ranked at the 50th percentile), the payout will be 25% of the maximum. - if the performance level is at maximum (75th percentile and above), the payout will be 100% of the maximum.

-Intermediate levels will be calculated by linear interpolation between threshold and target and between target and maximum.
+- If the performance level is less than 50th percentile, the payout will be 0%. - If the performance level is at threshold (Amadeus ranked at the 50th percentile), the payout will be 25% of the maximum. - If the performance level is at maximum (Amadeus ranked at the 75th percentile or above), the payout will be 100% of the maximum. - Intermediate levels will be calculated by linear interpolation between threshold and target, and between target and maximum vesting conditions